Primary school years

 To strengthen planning and policy for educational reform, there is an ongoing effort to collect and analyse reliable data pertaining to education, including school access, attendance and achievement.

-The emphasis is also on improving pre-school enrolment, which is currently only 24%.
-There is disparity among rural and urban areas with rural areas currently accounting only for 5% of pre-school enrolment.
+The emphasis is also on improving pre-school enrolment, which is currently only 33,5%.
+There is a disparity among pre-school facilities in rural and urban areas with urban areas currently accounting for 81% and rural areas - 19%.
 The aim is to increase pre-school enrolment to 50% nationwide by 2015.